transeptorlabs/transeptor-bundler/README.md

 ## Acknowledgements

-We want to express our gratitude to the following individuals and organizations for their contributions and support in making this project possible:
+We are grateful to the open-source community and the countless developers who have shared their knowledge and resources, enabling us to build upon their work:

 - [Infinitism](https://github.com/eth-infinitism/bundler) - for inspiring our project and serving as a reference for implementation techniques.

-We are grateful to the open-source community and the countless developers who have shared their knowledge and resources, enabling us to build upon their work.

-Thank you all for your support!